zyantific/zydis/README.md

 ## Compilation ##

-- While VDE supports other compilers in theory, compilation has not been tested with any compiler other than MSVC12 (Visual Studio 2013)
+- While Zydis supports other compilers in theory, compilation has not been tested with any compiler other than MSVC12 (Visual Studio 2013)
 - Multi-compiler support might be added in the future

 ## License ##
-Verteron Disassembler Engine is licensed under the MIT License.
+Zyan Disassembler Engine is licensed under the MIT License.
 Dependencies are under their respective licenses.